561-475-1831

 What Is the Statute of Limitations for Medical Malpractice?

 The statute of limitations in Florida allows a person to file a medical malpractice lawsuit within two years from the date when an individual discovers or should have discovered the malpractice through reasonable diligence.
-However, a suit cannot be filed more than four years after the actual malpractice occurred.
+If you’re asking how long after surgery you can sue a doctor, remember that a suit cannot be filed more than four years after the malpractice occurred.

 If medical malpractice claims aren’t filed before the statute of limitations expires, you could lose your right to seek compensation for medical treatment and other losses.